mikerochip/msbuild-training-manual/README.md

 * The "macro" `%(RecursiveDir)` is super useful in the Copy task's `DestinationFolder` value.
 It will mirror whatever directory structure exists in your `SourceFiles` value
 * The `$` symbol evaluates a property into its value (like a shell script)
 * The `@` symbol returns the elements of an ItemGroup property (which are multi-value data containers)
+* At the top-level (i.e. Project element), PropertyGroups ALL evaluate before ItemGroups.
+Within a Target it's ordered from top to bottom.

 # HOWTO